mubinxyz/todo-backend/README.md

 ## Features
 ### RESTful API Endpoints:
-Create, read, update, and delete tasks. \n
+Create, read, update, and delete tasks.
 User registration and login.
 Secure endpoints with authentication and authorization.
 ### Database Schema:
 MongoDB: Stores task data efficiently.
 Prisma: Provides an elegant data modeling layer and seamless database access.
 ### Scalability and Performance:
 Designed to handle a growing number of tasks.
 Optimized queries for speed.